Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Obtaining the KRA input from the hydro output

 \subsection{Initial photon distributions}

-In this paper, the downstream zone is not empty at the beginning of the simulation.
-This is because the initial plasma is rather hot, and the reverse and the forward shocks do not form at the same mass coordinate.
-Let us denote the mass coordinate where the reverse shock forms by $m_{\rm rs}$, and the mass coordinate where the forward shock forms by $m_{\rm fs}$, where $m_{\rm fs} > m_{\rm rs}$.
-The number of photons in the downstream at the start of the simulation is then given by
+In this paper, the downstream zone was not empty at the beginning of the simulation.
+This is because the initial plasma is rather hot, and the reverse and the forward shocks did not form at the same mass coordinate.
+Let us denote the mass coordinate where the reverse shock formed by $m_{\rm rs}$, and the mass coordinate where the forward shock formed by $m_{\rm fs}$, where $m_{\rm fs} > m_{\rm rs}$.
+The number of photons in the downstream at the start of the simulation was then given by